FelipeFFerreira/ITA-CORES/README.md

 ---
 ## Vídeos Demonstrativos

-Below are two links providing explanations and practical demonstrations of the SPI Test Interface integrated with the Framework:
+Below are two links providing explanations and practical demonstrations of the SPI **Test Test Interface** integrated with the Framework:

 - ▶️ [SPI Test Interface](https://youtu.be/O8ok60ealTk)
 - ▶️ [Another Example](https://youtu.be/O8ok60ealTk)